ericlieu12/PMGCSVCombinerChallenge/README.md

 These test cases, along with the unit tests, should cover all t he requirements of the problem.
 Intuitively, if the program works with 2 column and 3 column files, it would work with 4,5,6,etc. Same with header names.
 <h3> Additional Considerations </h3>
 By far, the most absolute struggle was that I created a 2GB file to test with and that would not be pushed to GIT.
 Git would not take that large of a file and I had to reset the commits to fix this.
-That is why there is a gap in the Git commit history where 4 commits were squashed together into one.
+That is why there is a gap in the Git commit history where 4 commits were squashed together into one. <br>
+There are not too many but not too little comments in the code.
+I did not want to clutter the code with comments but I also did not want to leave no comments on the code.
+The code should be easy to understand from the function calls and methods.
 If there were any questions with my solution, I would be glad to go over them. ericlieu118@gmail.com